-You can check online to see if a veterinary surgeon is registered or call us on 020 7202 0707.
+You can use our Find a Vet search tool to check if a veterinary surgeon is registered or call us on 020 7202 0707.
 If you have concerns about an individual who you believe is practising as a veterinary surgeon and does not appear to be registered with us, please contact us immediately and we will pass the details to the relevant authorities.
 Unqualified and/or unregistered people acting as veterinary surgeons can have serious implications for animal health, and even human health.

 - For a profile of the veterinary profession, see the RCVS Facts publication on the right.

-- You can also download the findings of our RCVS Survey of the Veterinary and Veterinary Nursing Professions 2010 (see 'Related documents' box)
+- You can also download the findings of our RCVS Survey of the Veterinary Profession 2014 (see 'Related links' at the end of this page)

 Some people in the team at your veterinary practice will have the initials ‘RVN’ after their names.